zhongli-lab/syariah-courts/_inheritance/1-online-guide.md

 Law firms, consultancy firms and agencies are required to submit the Statutory Declaration of the beneficiary, upon collection of the Inheritance Certificate.

-2. Select 'Disagree' or 'Agree' for undertaking.
+2.Select 'Disagree' or 'Agree' for undertaking.

 **STEP 2 : DECEASED DETAILS**

-3. Select Deceased identification's type (Singapore ID or foreign)
+3.Select Deceased identification's type (Singapore ID or foreign)
 <br/>Enter the identification number.

-4. Click `Submit` to proceed.
+4.Click `Submit` to proceed.

 ------------
 <br/>If there is an existing record for the deceased ID entered above, all [ACTIVE CERTIFICATE LISTING] with [CERT Status] will be listed.